What are the risks between exchange and completion?

 If either of these situations happen, the best advice is for you to speak with your solicitor and seek their professional advice.

-3. A dispute arises regarding the property being purchased
+3. A dispute arises regarding the property being purchased before completion

 This is unlikely to happen, but it’s possible that it may come to light in the period between exchange and completion that the seller hasn’t given proper answers to inquiries raise about the house.